 The first time I ever went to a blog that was covered in ads it was unsettling.
 I kept trying to click out or click away and couldn’t.
 I was just trying to see a recipe but there was some crazy pop-up every 2 seconds and then an ad popped up in every image and I felt icky.
 I looked at the website differently moving forward.
 The blog author seemed greedy in my eyes.
 I mean, did she really need that many ads?!?

 So if I was offended by ads, why would I put them on my blog?

 Why you may not have known is that it costs a great deal of money to run a food blog.

-For me to run this free website of thousands of free recipes, I need to pay a webhost ($700/month), buy equipment to photograph food ($40k so far) as well as props to style the food (I cannot reveal this amount or my husband will kill me), pay for technical support ($200/month), website design and support ($14k), advertising campaigns ($1600/month), not to mention the grocery bill for the recipes I share (anywhere from $400-$1k a WEEK)!
-Miscellaneous expenses run anywhere from $15/month (paying for classes to learn about SEO, video, food styling, etc.) to $3,000!
-(Like when you have a project due and drop your camera and need to replace it ASAP.
-That happened.
-I cried.
-A lot.)
+For me to run this free website of thousands of free recipes, I need to pay a webhost ($700/month), buy equipment to photograph food ($40k) as well as props to style the food, pay for technical support ($1200/month), website design and support ($30k), advertising campaigns, not to mention the grocery bill for the recipes I share (anywhere from $500-$1k a WEEK)!
+Miscellaneous expenses run anywhere from $15/month to $3,000.
+I also have 5 amazing employees that work for me full-time.

 Why do you need SO MANY ads???

 “The average “click-through rate” (CTR, or times that a reader clicks on an ad) varies by industry; however, the average is around 0.1%.
 Let’s say the average cost-per-click (how much you earn when somebody clicks an ad) is $0.50.
 That means you would need around 1,000 unique visitors each day to get even one ad click and earn $0.50 for the day.